oracle/terraform-provider-oci/website/docs/d/file_storage_snapshots.html.markdown

 ---

 # Data Source: oci_file_storage_snapshots
-The Snapshots data source allows access to the list of OCI snapshots
+The `oci_file_storage_snapshots` data source allows access to the list of OCI snapshots

 Lists snapshots of the specified file system.